NuLL3rr0r/babaei-net-blog-source/content/en/post/2025-11-17-unreal-engine-android-packaging-apk-build-tutorial-meta-quest-htc-vive-standalone/index.md

 - [00:25:54 - 00:27:13 Prerequisites (JDK)](https://www.youtube.com/watch?v=EClbEbNcl4k&t=1554s)
 - [00:27:14 - 00:32:47 Prerequisites (SetupAndroid.bat)](https://www.youtube.com/watch?v=EClbEbNcl4k&t=1634s)

+### Note Regarding Engines Built From Source

+As explained in my earlier tutorials on [Building Unreal Engine 5.6 From the GitHub Source Code on Microsoft Windows](/blog/build-unreal-engine-from-github-source-code-microsof-windows/) and [Building Unreal Engine 5.6 From the GitHub Source Code on GNU/Linux With Android Support](/blog/build-unreal-engine-from-github-source-code-gnu-linux-with-android-support/) you have to setup your Android build environmnet before even attempting to setup the engine for building from source.
+Once done you can start building your own Unreal Engine from source.

 ## Microsot Visual Studio Installer Configuration File

 This is the [Microsot Visual Studio Installer configuration file](visual-studio-2022.vsconfig) that automatically selects and installs all the required components needed by various versions of Unreal Engine including `5.7`.